-Certain young people who have not achieved a certain standard in education or training are entitled to reasonable paid time off work for study or training.
+The current position in Northern Ireland on who is entitled to time off for training only applies to certain young people.
+Young People who have not achieved a certain standard in education or training are entitled to reasonable paid time off work for study or training.

 This right applies to employees who are aged 16 or 17, who are not receiving full time secondary or further education and who have not achieved a certain standard of education or training.
 Where an 18 year old employee has already begun a course of study or training which will lead to a specific standard of education, before they became 18, they will have the same right as a 16 or 17 year old to time off for study or training.